Ocean City, Maryland: Dining and nightlife

 The Midtown section of Ocean City stretches from 28th Street to 90th Street and is home to dining along the bay and nightlife.
 Located in Midtown are the Jolly Roger Amusement Park and the Roland E. Powell Convention Center.
-This area also features the Seacrets entertainment complex on 49th Street, one of the highest-grossing bars in the country, know for bringing in hundreds of coconut palms and other tropical plants in the summer.
+This area also features the Seacrets entertainment complex on 49th Street, one of the highest-grossing bars in the country, known for bringing in hundreds of coconut palms and other tropical plants in the summer.